SQL Reference

 Please note that federated queries are subject to the following limitations:

-• Large federated queries can take longer to execute than single-source queries because CData Connect must receive the data from each source individually.
+• Large federated queries can take longer to execute than single-source queries because CData Connect Cloud must receive the data from each source individually.

 • Federated queries act as individual queries to each data source.
 If a data source has query limits, please be mindful of this behavior.